NcepuQiaoTing/CertDW/README.md

 CertDW: Towards Certified Dataset Ownership Verification via Conformal Prediction =
-##This is the official implementation of our paper CertDW: Towards Certified Dataset Ownership Verification via Conformal Prediction.
+This is the official implementation of our paper CertDW: Towards Certified Dataset Ownership Verification via Conformal Prediction.
 This research project is developed based on Python 3.8 and Pytorch, created by TingQiao and Yiming Li.

 Reference
+-
 If our work or this repo is useful for your research, please cite our paper as follows:

 @inproceedings{Qiao2025towards,